 The start of recorded history in the UK is most often associated with the start of the Roman occupation of Europe, 2,000 years ago.
 However, the complete history behind Ancient Britons is much, much older than that.
 Around 900,000 years older to be precise.

-Here in the UK, we still feel the legacy of the peoples of prehistoric Britain.
-Sites of great importance to the ancient Britons, like Stonehenge, Bath Spa and the Stones of Stenness, are still intact today, whilst the myths, legends and traditions of the ancient past lie deep in our cultural consciousness.
+Here in the UK, we still feel the legacy of the people of prehistoric Britain.
+Sites of great importance to the ancient Britons, like Stonehenge – which you can discover by joining one of our Stonehenge tours -, Bath Spa and the Stones of Stenness, are still intact today, whilst the myths, legends and traditions of the ancient past lie deep in our cultural consciousness.

-Before you visit these fascinating sites, its great fun to learn a little more about how the peoples that built them lived.
+Before you visit these fascinating sites, it’s great fun to learn a little more about how the people that built them lived.
 Let’s explore the prehistoric world of ancient Britain.

 The landscape of Britain five thousand years ago would have looked strikingly different from today.
 Many of the rolling fields and hillsides that we associate with the British countryside would not have existed, instead being replaced by thick forests interspersed with small grassland areas.
 It wasn’t until 4000 BC that agriculture began to transform the countryside.
 Before that, however, Britain was ruled by a civilisation of hunters and gatherers.